What’s new in JPA 2.2 – Java 8 Date and Time Types

 While

-is more problematic because it only captures the offset, but not the time zone rules such as DST (Daylight Saving Time) or other rules defined by ZoneId and typically supported by ZonedDateTime
+LocalDateTime is rather straightforward since it only captures a point in time, similar to java.util.Date, OffsetDateTime is more problematic because it only captures the offset, but not the time zone rules such as DST (Daylight Saving Time) or other rules defined by ZoneId and typically supported by ZonedDateTime.

 It’s also curious that the standard does not support the